 Past, Present and Future — One Editor’s Perspective

-This is a three-part series about my thoughts and experiences as they pertain to Editors Canada’s Professional Editorial Standards (PES) and my ongoing work with the Editors Canada standards committee.
+This is the final post in a three-part series about my thoughts and experiences as they pertain to Editors Canada’s Professional Editorial Standards (PES) and my ongoing work with the Editors Canada standards committee.
 In Part 2, I asked how PES might help us prepare for the future as editors.
 Here, I’ll present just a few thoughts I’ve had and discussions we’ve had as a committee — beyond those that are obvious, like adapting to new technologies and workflows.

 The Editors’ Weekly is the official blog of Editors Canada.
 Contact us.